 Oral melanoma is caused by an immunogenic tumor, which can be resolved with the right vaccine.
 This melanoma vaccine has been shown to increase the average survival times of dogs with stage II, III, and IV oral melanomas.

 However, the vaccine is not the same as, say, the seasonal influenza vaccine that humans receive each year.
 In other words, the melanoma vaccine is not preventative.
-Instead, the melanoma vaccine is only used in cases where a dog already has the metastatic disease.
+Instead, the melanoma vaccine is only used in cases where a dog already has metastatic disease.

 Survival Rates in Dogs with Canine Oral Melanoma

-There are four main stages of oral melanoma for dogs, and as the stages increase in severity, the survival chances decrease.
+There are four main stages of oral cancer for dogs, and as the stages increase in severity, the survival chances decrease.
 This is the prime example of all prime examples that support early detection as the best treatment option for dogs.

 Here's a glimpse into what the median survival times are for each of the four stages.

 Stage one is the least severe stage of oral melanoma, but it still demands immediate attention.
 Cancer that is caught in the first stage often entails longer survival times, with most dogs living for approximately one year after treatment.
 At this stage, all treatment options can be used, from radiation therapy to surgery.